natenka/pyneng-book-en/docs/source/book/09_functions/3b_func_unpacking_args.rst

     TypeError: check_passwd() missing 1 required positional argument: 'password'

-The error is because the function has taken dictionary as one argument and believes that it lacks only password argument.
+Error is because the function has taken dictionary as one argument and believes that it lacks only password argument.

-If you add ``**`` пbefore passing a dictionary to function, the function will work properly:
+If you add ``**`` before passing a dictionary to function, function will work properly:

 .. code:: python